 Wrong side of the fabric refers to the side of the fabric that will not be visible in the final outfit.

 Determining the wrong side of the fabric greatly depends on the type of fabric you’re working with.
 In general, the wrong side will be duller or have incomplete patterns.
 Some fabrics do not have a right or wrong side.
 Here are some fabric examples.

 - Printed fabrics: the side that looks faded

 - Brocades: the side that appears to have a partial design or may have loose threads

-- Synthetics (satins, synthetic silks): the side that appears to be more dull
+- Synthetics (satins, synthetic silks): the side that appears to be duller

-Examples of fabrics which do not have a right or wrong side are solid colors in quilting cottons, fleece, flannel, knits, some crepes, and some spandex.
+Examples of fabrics that do not have a right or wrong side are solid colors in quilting cotton, fleece, flannel, knits, some crepes, and some spandex.

 A zigzag stitch is a foundational sewing stitch that makes a zigzag pattern on the fabric.
 This is done by the needle moving side to side when punching the needle through the fabric.
-All full size machines will have a zigzag stitch setting or at least a zigzag settings.
+All full-size machines will have a zigzag stitch setting or at least a zigzag setting.
 Smaller machines such as handheld machines or children’s toy machines likely won’t have this stitch.

 You can control both the stitch length and the width of the zigzags using a dial or a slider button.
 Computerized machines may have a setting on the screen.
 Some machines will require you to set the stitch to zigzag before zigging and zagging can take place.

 When using a zigzag stitch, make sure that the needle opening on your foot supports this type of stitch.
 Some will only support a straight or specialized stitch and may not have enough room for the needle arm to swing side to side.
 If you’re not sure what foot to use, start with a standard foot.